team-umlaut/umlaut/README.md

 [![Coverage Status](https://coveralls.io/repos/team-umlaut/umlaut/badge.png?branch=master)](https://coveralls.io/r/team-umlaut/umlaut)
 <!--[![Security Status](http://rails-brakeman.com/team-umlaut/umlaut.png)](http://rails-brakeman.com/team-umlaut/umlaut)-->

+(Umlaut 4.0.0.beta1 is out, and this README refers to Umlaut 4.x, and we recommend starting with Umlaut 4.x even though it's only in beta.
+Install with `gem install umlaut --pre`)

 Umlaut is software for libraries (the kind with books).

 It could be described as a front-end layer on top of an existing OpenURL